 Hustler Tips from Markus Allen of Marketing-Ideas.org:

 Look for “Video Blended Results” for a 3-word search query on Google.

-For example, when you search Google for this:
+For example, when you search Google for these search terms:

-… We see Google displays Video Blended Results on it first page.
-This lets us know Google considers that 3-word phrase as a “video worthy” phrase to optimize for.
+We then see that Google displays Video Blended Results on it first page.
+This lets us know that Google considers the three-word phrase as a “video worthy” phrase to optimize for.

 Also, these search query words and phrases tend to get videos to show up on the first page of Google:

 Bonus: This Whole Guide has been Turned into a Youtube SEO Infograph that you can embed on your site: